spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 - Tables need to have an integer ID primary key, following the format `id_[domain_entity_name]` (eg: `id_customer_address`, `id_customer_address_book`).
 - Table foreign key column needs to follow the format `fk_[remote_entity]` (eg: `fk_customer_address`, `fk_customer_address_book`)
   - Exception can be to the case if the same table is referred multiple times, in which case the follow-up foreign key columns need to be named as `fk_[custom_connection_name]` .
-- Table foreign key definitions needs to include the `phpName` attribute.
-- The `uuid` field needs to be defined and used for external communication to uniquely identify records and hide possible sensitive data (eg: `spy_order` primary key gives information about submitted order count).
-  - The field can be `null` by default.
-  - The field needs to be eventually unique across the table (until the unique value is provided, the business logic may not operate appropriately).

-<details><summary markdown='span'>Additional Guidelines for Module Development and Core Module Development</summary>
+<details><summary markdown='span'>Additional Conventions for Module Development and Core Module Development</summary>
 - The table `[org]` prefix needs to be `spy_`.<br/>
 - The schema file `[org]` prefix needs to be `spy_`.
+- The `uuid` field needs to be defined and used for external communication to uniquely identify records and hide possible sensitive data (eg: `spy_order` primary key gives information about submitted order count).<br/>
+  - The field can be `null` by default.<br/>
+  - The field needs to be eventually unique across the table (until the unique value is provided, the business logic may not operate appropriately).<br/>
+- Table foreign key definitions needs to include the `phpName` attribute.<br/>
 </details>

 **Guidelines**